resources

 Remember your staff is an important asset.

 The loss of key employees during a sale can kill the deal.
 Key employees may be crucial to the ongoing success of the company.
-Assess which employees are prepared to stay with the company through the transition.
+Assess which employees are prepared to stay with the company through the transition and which aren’t.

 Assemble a team of experts.

 No matter how independent you are, the sale of a business isn’t something to handle on your own.
-A business intermediary will take some of the load off your shoulders so you can spend time running the business when it’s needed most.
+A business intermediary will take some of the load off your shoulders, so you can spend time running the business when it’s needed most.
 Keep in mind that the sales performance of the company during the time it’s on the market is crucial, so working with a qualified business intermediary to sell your business will allow you to focus on the ongoing operation of the company.
-Business intermediaries know the ins and outs of Mergers & Acquisitions and take pride in what they do.”
+Business intermediaries know the ins and outs of mergers and acquisitions and take pride in what they do.